helmuthdu/web-components/packages/custom-elements/README.md

 - Shadow DOM
 - Custom Elements

-For this tutorial you are going to build an alert component.
+For this tutorial, you are going to build an alert component.

 ![Custom Alert Element](./assets/images/alert_component.png)

 ## HTML Templates

 The [HTML Templates](https://developer.mozilla.org/de/docs/Web/HTML/Element/template) is where you create and add your HTML markup and the CSS.
-You just have to write your markup inside the <template> tag to use it.
+To use it, you just have to write your markup inside the `<template>` tag.

 ### HTML Content